Cham0i/NetPlus/README.md

 IP Scanner:  It gathers information about their hostnames, IP addresses, MAC addresses, ping, ports, and NETBios information

 Common Vulnerabilities and Exposures (CVE): Database of vulnerabilities operated by the MITRE corp.

+Port mirroring: Copies packets and sends the copy for its contents to be investigated.

+Split Tunnel VPN only route packets that are within the subnet.
+While full tunnel VPN have every packet sent through the VPN